akardapolov/dimension-ui/docs/guides/user/user-guide-en.md

 To compile the application into an executable jar file, do the following:

-1. Install JDK version 17 or higher, Maven and Git on your local computer:
+1. Install JDK version 25 or higher, Maven and Git on your local computer:
     ```shell
     java -version
     mvn -version
     git --version
     ```
-2. Download the source codes of the application to your local computer using Git:
+2. The `Dimension-UI` application depends on `Dimension-DI` and `Dimension-DB`, which must be installed first:

     ```shell
+    git clone <Dimension-DI URL>
+    cd dimension-di
+    mvn clean install
+    ```
+    ```shell
+    git clone <Dimension-DB URL>
+    cd dimension-db
+    mvn clean install
+    ```

+3. Download the source codes of the application to your local computer using Git:

+    ```shell
-    git clone <url>
+    git clone <Dimension-UI URL>
     cd dimension-ui
     ```

-3. Compile the project using Maven:
+4. Compile and install modules for project using Maven:
     ```shell
     mvn clean compile
+    mvn clean install -U
    ```

-4. Execute the Maven command to build an executable jar file with tests running:
+5. Execute the Maven command to build an executable jar file with tests running:
     ```shell
      mvn clean package
     ```

+The executable jar file with launch scripts for Windows/Linux will be in the `dimension-ui-<VERSION>.zip` archive at the relative path desktop/target

 [Return to Contents](#contents)